Hometown: Redwood City, California

-How long have you been walking backwards, leading campus tours?
+How long have you been walking backwards, leading tours?
+Two years

 Leaving home, for me, was an incredibly tough transition.
 Knowing that I was going to a university that really cared about giving each student a sense of community was something that gave me the confidence and security I needed to succeed.